-Stem cells have emerged as a key element of regenerative medicine therapies due to their inherent ability to differentiate into a variety of cell phenotypes, thereby providing numerous potential cell therapies to treat an array of degenerative diseases and traumatic injuries.
+Stem cells have emerged as a key element in translational research to identify innovative therapies due to their inherent ability to provide regenerative effects, thereby providing promising results for degenerative diseases and traumatic injuries.
 A recent paradigm shift has emerged suggesting that the beneficial effects of stem cells may not be restricted to cell restoration alone, but also due to their transient paracrine actions.
 The paracrine activity is mediated by the cell secretome, intended as the mix of protein factors and extracellular vesicles, released by different types of fetal and adult stem/progenitor cells

 Scientists: Bollini S.

-Culture of adult stem cells in specific bioreactors, characterization of their secretome and study of extracellular vesicles released by induced pluripotent cells (iPS)
+Culture of adult stem cells in specific bioreactors, characterization of their secretome and study of extracellular vesicles released by stem cells and induced pluripotent cells (iPS).

 Scientists: Gentili C.